Immerse yourself in the gorgeous scenery and Renaissance splendor of rural Tuscany

-A small funicular railroad connects Montecatini Terme with Montecatini Alto, the old town located a few hundred metres above, which offers superb views across the rolling hills of the surrounding Tuscan countryside.
+A small funicular railroad connects Montecatini Terme with Montecatini Alto, the old town located a few hundred meters above, which offers superb views across the rolling hills of the surrounding Tuscan countryside.
 Here you can admire the pretty townhouses, and the imposing churches towering high over the town below, before choosing a restaurant or café to enjoy lunch and soak up the atmosphere.
 (B)